Frequently Asked Questions

-On a mindfulness course you will be invited to become more aware of the present moment ‘just as it is’.
-Through this, you will develop awareness of bodily sensations, feelings and thoughts; learn to recognise patterns of thought that lead to stress; and to notice more positive aspects of our lives we might otherwise miss.
+You are invited to explore awareness in the present moment, particularly noticing bodily sensations, feelings and thoughts.
+You will learn to recognise the patterns of thought that lead to stress and to notice the more positive aspects of our lives we might otherwise miss.

 The course is essentially practical in approach, using short exercises and meditations, discussion and inquiry into experience.